DigitalPublishingToolkit/NN09/md/10Rules.md

 they are not abusing their powers.

-A number of civil-society internet policy organizations are well established even today: Digitale Gesellschaft in Germany, the Electronic Frontier Foundation in the United States, and the European Digital Rights Initiative (EDRi) at the European level, to name but a few.
+A number of civil-society internet policy organizations are well established already today: Digitale Gesellschaft in Germany, the Electronic Frontier Foundation in the United States, and the European Digital Rights Initiative (EDRi) at the European level, to name but a few.
 These NGOs are lobbying for a free and open web, talking to governments and